-The rest of the paper is organized as follows: in \sref{prel} we give some preliminaries and notation.
-In \sref{mainThm} we prove \tref{main}.
-In \sref{monDbl} we study two related monotone star games.
-Finally, in \sref{rmrks} we give concluding remarks and present some open problems.
+The rest of the paper is organized as follows: in \sref{avoider} we provide Avoider's strategy for the $k$-star game which applies for both versions of the game.
+In \sref{enfStar} we provide Enforcer's strategies for the $k$-star game, one strategy for the monotone game and one for the strict game.
+In~\sref{apl} we improve one of Bednarska-Bzd\c{e}ga's bounds for general $H$-games.
+Finally, in~\sref{rmrks} we present some concluding remarks and open problems.